The afternoon of the 6th, we left Tokyo by bullet train.

 The bullet trains are amazing.
 Very fast, clean, efficient and safe.
 An attendant comes by and offers drinks for sale, tea, coffee.
 Coffee is very expensive everywhere in Japan. $4.00 per cup, served 3/4 full and no cream or milk!

 The subway or train stations are always busy with lots of people.
 I feel this picture does not do it justice!
-There are a LOT of people!
+There are a LOT of people!It is common to see girls in kimonos at the stations.

 We also saw some sumo wrestlers and monks.